starship/starship/docs/vi-VN/config/README.md

 ### Hiển thị pin

 The `display` configuration option is used to define when the battery indicator should be shown (threshold), which symbol would be used (symbol), and what it would like (style).
-If no `display` is provided.
-The default is as shown:
+Nếu `display` không được cung cấp.
+Mặc định như sau:

 ```toml
 [[battery.display]]